Automatic Repair and Deadlock Detection for Parameterized Systems: Local Witnesses are Upward-closed.

-\smartpar{Local Witnesses are Upward-closed.} We show another property of our algorithm: even though for the reachable error sequence $\mR\mE$ we do not consider the upward closure, the error paths we discover are in a sense upward-closed.
+We show another property of our algorithm: even though for the reachable error sequence $\mR\mE$ we do not consider the upward closure, the error paths we discover are in a sense upward-closed.
 This implies that an $\mR\mE$ of length $k$ represents \emph{all possible error paths} of length $k$.
 We formalize this in the following.

 Given a reachable error sequence $\mR\mE=RE_k,\ldots,RE_0$, we denote by $\mU\mE$ the sequence ${\uparrow}RE_k,\ldots,{\uparrow}RE_0$.
 Furthermore, let a \emph{local witness} of $\mR\mE$ be a sequence $\mT_{\mR\mE} = t_{U_k} \ldots t_{U_1}$ where for all $i \in \{1,\ldots,k\}$ there exists $\cstate \in RE_i, \cstate' \in RE_{i-1}$ with $\transition{\cstate}{t_{U_i}}{\cstate'}$.
 We define similarly the local witness $\mT_{\mU\mE}$ of $\mU\mE$.